richmahn/en_tn/1th/front/intro.md

 #### What did Paul mean by expressions like "in Christ" and "in the Lord."? ####

-Paul meant to express the idea of very a close union with Christ and the believers.
+Paul meant to express the idea of a very a close union with Christ and the believers.
 Please see the introduction to the Book of Romans for more details about this kind of expression.

 #### What are the major issues in the text of the Book of 1 Thessalonians? ####

 The following are the most significant textual issues in 1 Thessalonians:

 * "May grace and peace be to you."
-(1:1) The ULB, UDB, and most other modern versions have this reading.
-Some older versions have the reading: "Grace and peace to you from God our Father and the Lord Jesus Christ."
+(1:1) The ULB, UDB, and most other modern versions read this way.
+Some older versions read: "Grace and peace to you from God our Father and the Lord Jesus Christ."
 * "Instead, we were as gentle among you as a mother comforting her own children."
-(2:7) The ULB, UDB, and many other modern versions have this reading.
+(2:7) The ULB, UDB, and many other modern versions read this way.
 Other modern versions read, "Instead, we were like babies among you, as when a mother comforts her own children."
 * "Timothy, our brother and fellow worker for God."
-(3:2) The ULB, UDB, and many other modern versions have this reading.
-Some other versions have the reading: "Timothy, our brother and servant of God."
+(3:2) The ULB, UDB, and many other modern versions read this way.
+Some other versions read: "Timothy, our brother and servant of God."

 (See: [[rc://en/ta/man/translate/translate-textvariants]])